toninodigiacomo/OpenWRT/README.md

 1. External libraries makes a bloated installation.
  - On systems with just 4 MB of flash, it's not possible to enable HTTPS for LuCI web interface.
 Why?
 Because with TLS libraries integrated, the resulting image doesn't fit 4 MB of flash.
 2. Browser warning on non-properly signed certificate.
  - Well, this is a good browser feature.
-Unless the self signed root CA has been imported to the browser, this warning creeps you out!
+Unless the self signed root CA has been imported to the browser, this warning creeps us out!
 Why bother with commercial CA when our need is just securing our own router management interface for our own use?
- - Of course, you we just buy a properly signed certificate for our own openwrt.lan domain and ip address to get rid of the annoying browser warning.
-We can also just import the self-signed root CA used for certificate creation to your browser certificate store.
+ - Of course, we can just buy a properly signed certificate for our own openwrt.lan domain and ip address to get rid of the annoying browser warning.
+We can also just import the self-signed root CA used for certificate creation to browser certificate store.

 ### How to get rid of LuCI HTTPS certificate warnings
-With these instructions, we can generate our own self-signed certificate, which your browser will accept as valid.
+With these instructions, we can generate our own self-signed certificate, which browser will accept as valid.
 One new headache was that, browsers usually only look at one key part of a self-signed certificate, the CN (common name).
 However, starting with Chrome version 58, it not only looks at the CN (common name) in the certificate, but also at the SAN (subject alt name or DNS name), which makes generating a certificate more complicated than before.
 We may have even had a certificate we made ourself, that worked until recently, stop working when Chrome 58 was released and most likely automatically updated and installed.

 So, to get rid of the annoying “Warning, this is an insecure site, do you want to proceed?” warning messages, and other similar messages from other browsers, we will proceed with the following.